singer-io/getting-started/docs/SYNC_MODE.md

 | `inclusion` | Only applies to fields.
 If this is set to `automatic`, the field should be replicated.
 If this is set to `available`, the field can be either selected or left unselected.
 If this is set to `unsupported`, the field should not be replicated.
 Can be written by a tap during discovery |
 | `selected` | If this is set to `True`, the stream (empty breadcrumb), or field should be replicated.
 If `False`, the stream or field should be omitted.
 This metadata is written by services outside the tap. |

 Streams shouldn’t be selected by default.
 They must have an `inclusion: available` property.

-Each field needs to have its own metadata object that labels the field as `inclusion: automatic` or `inclusion: available`.
+Additionally, each field needs to have its own metadata object that labels the field as `inclusion: automatic`, `inclusion: available`, or `inclusion: unsupported`.

 ### Suggested Pattern for implementing stream selection and field selection
 #### Discovery